OI-wiki/i18n/docs/tools/editor/devcpp.md

 ## Introduction

-Dev-C++ is a free full-featured integrated development environment (IDE) distributed under the GNU General Public License for programming in C and C++(including C++11 and later).
-It is bundled with, and uses, the MinGW and GDB as its compiler and debugger.
+Dev-C++ is a free full-featured integrated development environment (IDE) distributed under the GNU General Public License for programming in C and C++ (including C++11).
+It is bundled with, and uses, MinGW and GDB as its compiler and debugger.
 Dev-C++ runs in Microsoft Windows.

 The advantage of Dev-C++ is friendly user interface, simple installation and support single file compilation.
 Therefore, it becomes the first choice of many beginner C++ learners and beginner competitors of competitive programming.
 For NOIP, in provinces which offer Windows as a standard operation system, it generally comes with pre-installed Dev-C++.